 Having a beautiful carpet plant in your aquarium is a must if you’re aiming for a professional-looking aquascape.
 Consider this post as your ultimate cheat sheet for dwarf hairgrass care.

 Generally speaking, the dwarf hairgrass is not a difficult aquatic plant to look after but there are a couple of tricks you should definitely be aware of before proceeding.
 Many hobbyists approach the planting wrong and that’s absolutely essential for successful growth.

 I discuss that in detail below, as well as other hairgrass peculiarities, so let’s not waste more time and jump straight to the facts.

 The most commonly sold is E. parvula, also known as dwarf spike-rush, because of its faster growth rate and decent maximum height.
 This gives aquarists the flexibility of choosing the carpet’s ‘presence’ in their aquascape.

 The other two types are slow-growers and remain small overall.
-For this reason, I recommend resorting to them if you’ll be keeping nano fish or invertebrates in a rather small fish tank (like a shrimp bowl or a single betta tank).
+For this reason, I recommend resorting to them if you’ll be keeping nano fish or invertebrates in a rather small tank such as a shrimp bowl.

 In general, aquatic carpeting grasses are known to be picky growers and require intensive care.

 The dwarf hairgrass, however, is more newbie-friendly in that regard.

 Following the couple of simple care tips below, you’ll be able to successfully cover the bottom of your fish tank with a lush green mat.

 Don’t get me wrong though, this plant will still demand your attention and a healthy dash of regular maintenance is a must.

 However, I can guarantee you that the results will be absolutely worth it.

 Once you get yours growing it will thrive almost on its own and it will cover all of your fishtank’s free landscape.

 Here’s how a fully-established blanket of dwarf hairgrass looks like in an aquarium: